PERFORMING ARTS

 LISTED GRADE II

-A new city centre-based performance arts venue, at the heart of the revamp of the northern end of the city centre, which is being delivered by Worcester City Council with the support from the Government’s Future High Streets Fund.
+A new performance arts venue at the heart of the revamp of the northern end of the city centre.
+The £8m Scala project is being delivered by Worcester City Council, with support from the Government’s Future High Streets Fund.
+It will be created within the existing Grade II Listed Corn Exchange in Angel Street and the adjoining locally listed Scala cinema building.
+Allowing the Corn Exchange to reopen for public use and the cinema to return to its original purpose as one of the city’s main entertainment destinations.

 Worcester City Council recognises the immense contribution that the arts sector makes to our entire community, and we are keen to support and invest in that.
 Reviving the city’s stunning 1920s cinema would bring a beautiful listed building back alive, while transforming the cultural offering of the region and attracting many thousands of new visitors to boost our economy.